| Title: | Generate Citation File Format ('CFF') Metadata for R Packages |

 SPDX license identifier(s) to be used on the

-returns the valid fields to be included when defining a
+return the valid fields to include when defining a

 person or entity.